What is Positive Choices?

 - “This is a great resource.
 Its primary value is in bringing together all of these resources in an accessible manner.” —Teacher

 Positive Choices acknowledges the Traditional Owners of the lands on which we work and conduct our research.
-We pay our respects to ancestors and Elders, past, present and future, and are committed to honouring Australian Aboriginal and Torres Strait Islander Peoples’ unique cultural and spiritual relationships to the land, waters and seas.
+We pay our respects to ancestors and Elders, past and present, and are committed to honouring Australian Aboriginal and Torres Strait Islander Peoples’ unique cultural and spiritual relationships to the land, waters and seas.